 - Small handful chopped fresh Italian parsley optional

 - Leave the bread out in a container in a single layer to dry out for at least 24 hours, preferably a few days.

-- Rehydrate the morels and or other mushrooms in the stock for at least 30 minutes (overnight rehydrating is fine too, as you are transferring the mushroom flavor to the stock here) then agitate to remove grit, remove the mushrooms, squeezing the stock from them back into the container.
+- Rehydrate the morels and or other mushrooms in the stock for at least 30 minutes (overnight rehydrating is fine too, as you are transferring the mushroom flavor to the stock here).
+Swish them around to remove grit, remove the mushrooms, squeezing the stock from them back into the container.

 - Coarsely chop the mushrooms, trying to keep them in semi large pieces especially if they’re small.
 When in doubt, you want larger pieces of mushroom as opposed to smaller.

 - Let any debris in the stock from the mushrooms settle, then pour it carefully into a small pan, leaving the debris at the bottom of the container, sacrificing a tablespoon of stock to ensure there’s no grit in the stuffing.
 Reduce the stock by half, or until it’s roughly 2 cups, then reserve.